 The RDF is found in the St. Boniface Industrial Park, in a strikingly large building.
 Each month, over 240,000 meals are prepared at the RDF for Winnipeg hospitals, congregate meal programs, and of course, Meals on Wheels clients.
 All of the RDF prepared meals that we serve include: a choice of soup, milk, or juice; a portion of meat or a meat alternative; a portion of vegetables; a portion grains; a dinner roll or slice of bread; and a small dessert.

-Sheri is the employee at the RDF who works closest with Meals on Wheels’ office staff to get our clients the nutritious meals they need.
-With over 11 years of experience, she is a guru of menu modifications, and can almost always find a variety of food to serve clients with the most restrictive diets.
+Janet is the employee at the RDF who works closest with Meals on Wheels’ office staff to get our clients the nutritious meals they need.
+With years of experience, she is a guru of menu modifications, and can almost always find a variety of food to serve clients with the most restrictive diets.

-Over the years, Sheri has seen a lot of changes to the diet requests of Meals on Wheels clients.
+Over the years, Janet has seen a lot of changes to the diet requests of Meals on Wheels clients.
 She notes that now, clients have more complicated requests than before; many require low-sodium meals, diabetic meals, gluten-free meals, or meals suitable for people with kidney disease.

 Janet works hard to ensure that clients are satisfied with the meals that they receive, which is important, as some clients do not eat anything but what Meals on Wheels delivers.
 For clients with many food likes and dislikes she will often manually select what food they are to be sent, a time consuming but worthwhile task for her.
 She also logs clients’ complaints and concerns, ensuring continuous quality improvement.